humaita-github/librespot-openwrt-ipk/README.md

 The following OpenWrt architectures don't compile due to missing SSE support for Ring:
 * __i*86-unknown-linux-musl__: i386_pentium-mmx, i386_pentium4

+The following OpenWrt architecture doesn't compile due to an error in compiling symphonia-codec-vorbis (but we have an IPK package for v0.6.0) :
+* __loongarch64-unknown-linux-musl__: loongarch64_generic

 # Building locally
-Here is an example on how to build for mipsel (ramips-mt7621).
+Here is an example on how to build an IPK for mipsel (ramips-mt7621).
 Check the OpenWrt SDK manual to make sure you have all depencies installed before starting.
+To build an APK instead just replace SDK_LINK with the SDK from the latest SNAPSHOT.

 ```
 # Select the OpenWrt target / OpenWrt SDK you want to use